Infinity6542/Operation-Won/README.md

 ```

 # Contributing
 Anyone is welcome to contribute to this project!
 All forms of contribution are greatly appreciated.
 To contribute, simply fork the project and create a pull request.
+If you wish to contribute to the website instead, you can visit [that repository](https://github.com/Infinity6542/Operation-Won-Website)